Skip to main content

 Board Nominees

-The results, representing the will of the membership, must be officially ratified at the CIP Annual General Meeting on May 29, 2025.
+The Board of Directors slate, representing the will of the membership, must be officially ratified at the CIP Annual General Meeting on May 29, 2025.

 Learn more about the nominees below.